pykale/pykale/CONTRIBUTING.md

 - Use existing top code when it fits (**credit@top + license**) and build when NA or we can do much better
 - Keep it modular following the pipeline below and separate [core functionalities](https://github.com/pykale/pykale/tree/master/kale) from [specific applications](https://github.com/pykale/pykale/tree/master/examples).

+## Contributing code

+Please follow the [fork and pull model](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-collaborative-development-models).
+Keeping the forked master clean up to date with the `pykale:master`.
+Create a branch on your fork to make changes and when ready, create a pull request to `pykale:master`.

 ## Coding

 We need to design the core modules to be generic, reusable, customizable, and not specific to a particular dataset.